shne005/repo-shne05/README.md

  ### Course
-  TIS:
-  Poster Assignment: AI
+  Technology Information System (TIS): Will AI Replace Software Engineers?
-This is a poster we created as part of our [Technology Information System] course to explore the impact of Artificial Intelligence (AI) on the future of software engineering.
+This poster explores the impact of Artificial Intelligence (AI) on the future of software engineering.
+While AI can automate tasks like coding, debugging, and testing, it still lacks human creativity and problem-solving skills.
+Rather than replacing engineers, AI is expected to assist them, making the development process more efficient.
-Key Points from the Poster:
- • AI is advancing rapidly and can automate many tasks like code generation, debugging, and testing.
- • However, AI lacks creativity, problem-solving skills, and human intuition, which are essential for software engineering.
- • Instead of replacing software engineers, AI is more likely to assist them, making development faster and more efficient.

- inegrity and anti corruption:
- This is a poster we created as part of our [Integrity and Anti-Corruption] course.
-It focuses on how media—especially investigative journalism and digital platforms—play a key role in revealing corruption and holding people in power accountable.

-Key Points from the Poster:
- • Media acts as a watchdog, uncovering illegal or unethical activities in government and organizations.
- • Social media and independent platforms give people a voice and help spread awareness quickly.
- • Challenges include censorship, fake news, and political pressure, but responsible journalism can make a real difference.
+Integrity and Anti-Corruption: The Role of Media in Exposing Corruption This poster highlights the media’s critical role in uncovering corruption.
+Investigative journalism and digital platforms act as watchdogs, exposing unethical behavior and empowering the public.
+Despite challenges like censorship and misinformation, responsible media plays a vital role in promoting transparency and accountability.